CSA-OCP-GER/unicorn/challenges.appgtw.md

   - route traffic from public ApplicationGateway to your Cluster's internal LoadBalancer

 - Cluster
-  - create a Clsuter with Azure Advanced Container Network Integration (Azure CNI)
+  - create a Cluster with Azure Advanced Container Network Integration (Azure CNI)
-  - create an internal Ingress Controller
+  - create an internal ingress controller
   - deploy your cluster with Azure ARM Templates
-  - create a Service Principal for Kubernetes to manage Azure Resources
+  - create a service principal for Kubernetes to manage Azure resources

 ## Create a ResourceGroup for your Cluster ##

-Open a shell and create a ResourceGroup
+Open a shell and create a resource group

 ```Shell
 > az group create --name <your-rg-name> --location <your-azure-location>
 ```

-## Create an Azure Active Directory Service Principal
+## Create an Azure Active Directory service principal

 ```Shell
 > az ad sp create-for-rbac --name <your-spn-name> --skip-assignment true